-- Description of the ways personal information will flow into the possession of the agency; - Analysis of the possible privacy impacts of the above-stated flows; - Assessment of the impact the project in its entirety might have on individuals' privacy; and - Explanation of how those impacts will be reduced or eliminated.530
+- Description of the ways personal information will flow into the possession of the agency; - Analysis of the possible privacy impacts of the above-stated flows; - Assessment of the impact the project in its entirety might have on individuals' privacy; and - Explanation of how those impacts will be reduced or eliminated.531

 As a general rule, as the volume and or the sensitivity of confidential information stored by an entity increases, so too should the steps to protect it increase and augment to suit that entity's needs.
 The size and complexity of an entity will also impact on the steps considered reasonable to protect that entity's repository of confidential information.
-This is reflected in privacy legislation, which dictates that sensitive information attract a greater level of protection than non-sensitive information.
-In any event, entities are not excused from taking steps to protect personal information due to the exercise being inconvenient, time-consuming or costly.531
+This is reflected in privacy legislation, which dictates that sensitive information attract a greater level of protect personal information due to the exercise being inconvenient, time-consuming or costly.532

-PIAs are featured in the OIC's report 10 Years On-Queensland government agencies' self-assessment of their compliance with the Right to Information Act 2009 (QId) and the Information Privacy Act 2009 (QId) (the 10 Years On Report), which reviewed the RTI and IPA 10 years after their commencement in July 2009.
-The report advised agencies to "build privacy protections into the design of...emerging technologies [and]... build privacy impact assessments into all project design and management frameworks".
-532 The report also found: 533
+PIAs are featured in the OIC's report 10 Years On-Queensland government agencies' selfassessment of their compliance with the Right to Information Act 2009 (Qld) and the Information Privacy Act 2009 (Qld) (the 10 Years On Report), which reviewed the RTI and IPA 10 years after their commencement in July 2009.
+The report advised agencies to "build privacy protections into the design of...emerging technologies [and]... build privacy impact assessments into all project design and management frameworks".533 The report also found: 534